TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm.md

 ---
-title: ToDo now
+title: Brainstorm
 hide_sidebar: true
 permalink: brainstorm
-summary: Just a hidden scratchpad.
+summary: That which we are brainstorming.
 ---

 ## Random thoughts